 Addressing the Advanced Television Systems Committee annual membership meeting last week in Arlington, VA, outgoing NAB president and CEO Edward Fritts laid out the association’s four priorities in bringing the transition to digital broadcasting to a conclusion.
 They include:

 Fritts also used the occasion to dispel two “DTV myths.”
 The first myth is that broadcasters are “profiteering off of DTV spectrum.”
 The reality is that broadcasters have billions of dollars in “stranded capital” in the transition, he said.
-In the future, broadcasters might profit from DTV revenue, but so far it’s been a “considerable cash drain” on local broadcasters.
+In the future, broadcaster might profit from DTV revenue, but currently it’s been a “considerable cash drain” on local broadcasters.

 According to Fritts, the second DTV myth is that broadcasters seek to hold onto their analog spectrum.
 “Why would we want to do that?” he asked.
 “Why would local television stations want to pay tens of thousands of dollars in utility bills annually to send an analog and digital signal?”